FEAR OF REJECTION

 It is usually based on four different negative thoughts.

 First Negative Thought is that the stranger will say something hurtful or insulting.
 This is a common thought.
 It is almost 100% false.
 Think back, has it ever happened to you?
-Adults would not do such a thing.
+Adults rarely say hurtful things.
 Why would they?
-There is nothing there that would benefit them.
+Doing so does not benefit them.
 This is a false negative thought without a firm basis.
-Having this knowledge and telling this to your negative thoughts department will likely reduce some of your anxiety.
+This knowledge counters your negative thoughts signals and will likely reduce some of your anxiety.

 It is a good idea to have a mental list of basic conversation topics.
 Pick out 4 things to talk about.